Shazam! poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
-By mapping Shazam! against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Shazam! within its genre.
+This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+By mapping Shazam! against these established plot points, we can identify how David F. Sandberg utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Shazam! within the action genre.

 Plot Points by Act